GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 ### operationalMode

-[enum] An input can be configured to be in a specific operational mode.
-The input can be commanded to change its mode at any time, a trigger based on a time schedule would be a common example.
-This property sets the default mode the input will operate in.
-The available operational modes are:

--   Normal – The logical state of the input reflects the physical state.

--   PIR – Smooth’s out the chatter from a PIR.

--   Disabled – The input will stay in the current state regardless pf the state of the physical input.
+**[enum]** Specifies which operational mode is the default.

 ### sensePeriod

 **[timespan]** The time the input must be stable in a new state before the logical state of the input is changed.

-### supervised
+### inputType

+**[enum] (unsupervised)** Configures the input type.

-**[Boolean]** If false, the input is a basic Open/Closed type input, if true that input is a 4 state input with open/closed/fault/tamper support.
+- Unsupervised - The input is a basic Open/Closed type input.
+- Supervised - The input is a 4 state input with open/closed/fault/tamper support.

+### inputOperationType

+**[enum] (normal)** Configures how the input handles changes in the input state.

+- Normal - When the physical input changes state, the logical state is updated
+- OutputPulseWhenTriggered - The same as Normal but also pulses the corresponding output (.e. input 1-0-1, triggers output 1-0-1)
+- PirDetector - Enables special handling for PIR type inputs.

 ### normallyOpen